mutisyag/ozone/doc/workflow.md

 #### Reporter

-A reporter can re-instante the submission or create a new Ongoing submission in case changes are necessary.
+A reporter can re-instate the submission or create a new Ongoing submission in case changes are necessary.

 #### Secretariat